10up/wpacceptance/docs/project-setup.md

 1.

-1. Decide where you want to initialize WP Assure (create wpassure.json).
+1. Decide where you want to initialize WP Assure (create wpassure.json) which must be the root of your version controlled repository.
 This is usually in `wp-content/`, a theme, or a plugin. `wp-content/` might make most sense if you are developing an entire website.
 Let's assume we are initializing our WP Assure project in `wp-content/` and have installed WP Assure in the same directory.

 2. Navigate to `wp-content` in the command line.
 Run the following command:
   ```